pactus-project/pactus.org/website/_posts/2023-05-09-announcment-testnet-1.md

 ## Overview

 The Pactus blockchain Testnet-1 is now available for participation.
-This version simulates he mainnet environment and evaluate the system's performance, stability, and security in a controlled environment.
+This version simulates the mainnet environment and evaluate the system's performance, stability, and security in a controlled environment.
 The primary goal of this version of Testnet is to determine the efficient and secure committee size for the Mainnet.